-With so much news circulating about the coronavirus outbreak, it can be hard to know what to trust, and how to protect yourself and your employees.
+With so much news circulating about the Covid-19 pandemic, it can be hard to know what to trust, and how to protect yourself and your employees.
 At Pro Housekeepers, we understand how important it is to maintain a clean, healthy environment at work and home.
-That’s why we’ve put together this handy guide to teach you everything you need to know about the COVID-19 outbreak, based on all the latest advice and information from reputable sources.
+That’s why we’ve put together this handy guide to teach you everything you need to know about Covid-19, based on all the latest advice and information from reputable sources.
 Get informed now.

 Pro Tip: While we’ve compiled this guide using the most reliable sources and up-to-date information, we’re learning more about the coronavirus outbreak every day.
 Always check the Centers for Disease Control and World Health Organization websites for the latest news and advice.